jsayol/FireSQL/README.md

 - No support for `JOIN`s yet.
 - `LIMIT` doesn't accept an `OFFSET`, only a single number.
 - No support for aggregate functions (`SUM`, `AVG`, `MIN`, `MAX`, etc.)
+- No support for negating conditions with `NOT`
+- Limited `LIKE`.
+Allows for searches in the form of `WHERE field LIKE 'value%'`, to look for fields that begin with the given value; and `WHERE field LIKE 'value'`, which is functionally equivalent to `WHERE field = 'value'`.

 # Examples of supported queries: